-We are passionate about supporting those who deliver Forest School within our local schools and communities in Sussex; nevermore so than now, as we enter 2021 under COVID lockdown restrictions.
+We are passionate about supporting those who deliver Forest School within our local schools and communities across Sussex.
+Along with the networking events, we also hold CPD courses throughout the year.

 The National Forest School Association have launched a UK wide campaign, calling for a Nature Premium to fund regular nature experiences for every child.
-Listen to Sara Collins (FSA Deputy-Chair) speaking recently, about the Nature Premium campaign, on BBC Sounds Woman's Hour - 34 minutes into programme.
+Listen to Sara Collins speaking about the Nature Premium campaign, on BBC Sounds Woman's Hour - 34 minutes into programme.

 Meet The Team

 Ali trained as a countryside ranger and worked in Environmental Education for a number of years before becoming an Early Years Teacher and a Level 3 Forest School Leader in 2010.
 Based at both Camelsdale Preschool and Camelsdale Primary School, Ali is in the privileged position of being able to work with the children on their Forest School journey from the ages of 2 to 11.

 Ali recently joined the Sussex FSA Committee and was also a member of the 'Under One Tree' National FSA Conference Organising Committee 2019.